McphylT/MLOpsMicroserviceAPI/README.md

 * Upload a complete Github repo with CircleCI to indicate that your code has been tested

-**The final implementation of the project showcases your abilities to operationalize production microservices.**

 ---

 ### Description of Files